dennisreimann/blitzbank-dashboard/README.md

 ```

 You will most likely need to [setup a process manager](https://expressjs.com/en/advanced/best-practice-performance.html#ensure-your-app-automatically-restarts) to keep the app running.
-I will improve the deployment too – promised!
+See the start script section below.

-## ✨ Environment variables
+### ✨ Environment variables

 These env variables should be set: